-Catholic Charities and the Mental Health Association are funded with Springfield ESG to provide prevention funds and housing stabilization services to low-income households in the eviction process.
-These smaller programs supplement a large statewide program funded by te state of Massachusetts and operated locally by Way Finders.
+New North Citizens Council (NNCC) was funded in 2023-24 with Springfield ESG to provide prevention funds and housing stabilization services to low-income households in the eviction process.
+This small programs supplement a large statewide program funded by the state of Massachusetts and operated locally by Way Finders.